 How long does it take gum disease to get worse?

 Within five days of the first signs of gingivitis, your gums may become inflamed.
-The symptoms of generalized gingivitis begin to emerge within two to three weeks.
+The symptoms of generalized gingivitis begin to emerge within two to three weeks after the infection begins.
 If you don’t take care of this early, it may turn into mild periodontal disease within a month or two.
 Once the disease reaches the second and third stages it is much harder to treat and prior damage becomes irreversible.

 When does gum disease become irreversible?

 The second and third stages of gum disease are irreversible, so it’s important to take preventative measures before the disease develops.
 Once patients reach these stages previous damage cannot be removed.
 Treatment is still extremely important as it manages the disease from progressing and causing further damage.
 Call our office today to schedule an evaluation or consultation!

 Can gum disease spread?

 It is not likely, but it can happen.
 You or your partner can spread gum disease through kissing if both have gingivitis or poor oral hygiene.
 Parents are the most common source of gingivitis infection in children.
 When you give a baby a kiss on the lips, you’re spreading a lot more than you may think.
 Gingivitis and oral disease can spread easily through the transfer of saliva.

 Once periodontitis progresses into further stages the infection may reach the bloodstream.
 When the bacteria that cause gingivitis and periodontitis enter the bloodstream, it can cause inflammation and damage to blood vessels throughout the body.
 This may lead to systemic health issues including blood clots, heart attacks, and strokes.
 This is why it is important to begin treatment for periodontitis as soon as possible.